lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

   e.
 If not, which would we most like to address (align around), and why?

-### 5. Putting it Together (5 minutes)
+### 5. Put it together and hone in on your Team Vision.(5 minutes)

-- Putting it all together, overall *Modeling to Learn* objectives include activities and competencies that:

  a.
-Are meaningful for you and align your learning goals with your team.
+We'll hold this vision up as a reminder of our shared goals to orient our learning throughout the *MTL* program.

   b.
+You can further word-smith the Team Vision after the session if you want.

+Overall *Modeling to Learn* objectives include activities and competencies that:

+  - Are meaningful for you and align your learning goals with your team.

-Develop systems thinking skills that help you to see how several things fit together and understand causes that are hard to see without data and modeling resources.
+  - Develop systems thinking skills that help you to see how several things fit together and understand causes that are hard to see without data and modeling resources.

-  c.
-Make VA data, initiatives and standards transparent to you.
+  - Make VA data, initiatives and standards transparent to you.

-  d.
-Empower you to realize ongoing improvements in team quality of care and team quality of work life.
+  - Empower you to realize ongoing improvements in team quality of care and team quality of work life.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontLink)

-### 6. Select the Team Vision and a Team Lead (5 minutes)
+### 6. Select a Team Lead (5 minutes)

-- To wrap up, let's home in on our Team Vision

-  a.
-You can further word-smith the Team Vision after the session if you want.

-  b.
-We'll hold this vision up as a reminder of our shared goals to orient our learning throughout the *MTL* program.

-- Furthermore, let's decide on a Team Lead.
+ - To wrap up, let's decide on a Team Lead.
 The role of the Team Lead is to:

   1. be the main point of contact between the team and *Modeling to Learn* co-facilitators;